Polymorphous light eruption

 Protecting your skin from the sun can help prevent PMLE symptoms:

-• Apply generous amounts of sunscreen with a sun protection factor (SPF) of at least 30.
-Pay special attention to your face, nose, ears, and shoulders.
+- Apply generous amounts of sunscreen with a sun protection factor (SPF) of at least 30.
+Pay special attention to your face, nose, ears, neck, shoulders and hands.

 References

 Patterson JW.
 Reactions to physical agents.
 In: Patterson JW, ed.
 Weedon's Skin Pathology.
-5th ed.
-Philadelphia, PA: Elsevier Limited; 2021:chap 22.
+6th ed.
+Philadelphia, PA: Elsevier Limited; 2025:chap 22.

-Reviewed By:Elika Hoss, MD, Assistant Professor of Dermatology, Mayo Clinic, Scottsdale, AZ.
+Reviewed By:Ramin Fathi, MD, FAAD, Director, Phoenix Surgical Dermatology Group, Phoenix, AZ.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.